MicrosoftDocs/appcenter-docs/docs/diagnostics/using-the-diagnostics-API.md

 ### Unaltered Crashes APIs

 There are some crashes APIs that remain the same in the new pipeline.
-The following APIs will continue to work as expected and there is no action needed at this time.
+The following APIs will continue to work as expected and there isn't action needed at this time.

 | Unaltered Crashes APIs        |
 | ----------------------------- |